SPS Frequently Asked Questions (FAQ) & Other Info

 - Explanation of the incident

-If you are not sure whether you should make a formal complaint, you can consult the Title IX coordinator.
-The Title IX coordinator can help you decide if any action needs to be taken and how best to address your situation.
+If you are not sure whether you should make a formal complaint about sexual assault or harassment, you can consult the Protects people from discrimination based on sex in education programs or activities coordinator.
+The Protects people from discrimination based on sex in education programs or activities coordinator can help you decide next steps and how best to address your situation.

-If you believe that you or an SPS student or staff member has been sexually harassed or sexually assaulted, you can report the incident(s) to any school staff member or the District's Title IX Coordinator.
+If you believe that you or an Seattle Public Schools student or staff member has been sexually harassed or sexually assaulted, you can report the incident(s) to any school staff member or the District’s Protects people from discrimination based on sex in education programs or activities Coordinator.
 Read the definitions of sexual assault and sexual harassment on our What is Sexual Assault and Sexual Harassment webpage.

 You can also follow the instructions below to file a complaint or click here for more info.